anatom3000/Functional/guide.md

     - Examples:
         - `1` will not stretch the copy horizontally.
         - `2` will double the copy's width
-        - `-1` will flip the copy horizontally.
+        - `-1` will flip the copy along the Y axis.

 - Scale Y(t):
     - Scales copy vertically.